Peter Coles: Research

 His primary research interest is in cosmology and the large-scale structure of the Universe, specifically on theoretical models that try to account for the properties of the observable universe, including the cosmic microwave background and galaxy clusters.
 He also researches cosmological models that feature magnetic fields, Non-Gaussianity and asymmetries, as well as the application of probability and statistics in astronomy and physics.

 He has taught undergraduate courses in mathematics, statistics, and astronomy.
 Along with Francesco Lucchin he wrote a textbook on "Cosmology: the origin and evolution of cosmic structure" (ISBN 978-0-471-48909-2), and a second edition of it was published by John Wiley & Sons in July 2002.

 He is the only Irish-based member of the Euclid (spacecraft) collaboration, where he studies the clustering of galaxies.

-Personal Life
+Personal life

-He has a blog named In the Dark, where he writes under the name Telescoper (an anagram of his name), covering a range of topics including astronomy, science funding, opera, jazz, rugby and crosswords.
+Coles has a blog named In the Dark, where he writes under the name Telescoper (an anagram of his name), covering a range of topics including astronomy, science funding, opera, jazz, rugby and crosswords.
 In 1999 it was one of "Five great physics blogs" listed by the Daily Telegraph.
-He enjoys a wide range of music, especially classical and jazz and he listens to Radio 3, but he does not like the sound produced by harpsichords.